RokLenarcic/memento/README.md

 on the old function versions.

-It uses finalize, which isn't free (takes extra work to allocate and GC has to work harder), so if you don't use namespace reloading and you want to optimize you can disable reload guard objects.
+It uses finalize, which isn't free (takes extra work to allocate and GC has to work harder), so if you don't use namespace reloading, and you want to optimize you can disable reload guard objects.

 Set `-Dmemento.reloadable=false` JVM option (or change `memento.config/reload-guards?` var root binding).